microsoft/ODBC-Specification/ODBC 4.0.md

 Applications can pass variable-typed parameters at execute time by setting the ParameterType in SQLBindParameter, or `SQL_DESC_TYPE` in the IPD, to `SQL_VARIANT_TYPE`, and `StrLen_or_IndPtr` to indicate `SQL_DATA_AT_EXEC`.

-After calling SQLExecute or SQLExecDirect, the driver returns `SQL_NEED_DATA` for any data-at-exec parameters.
+After calling SQLExecute or SQLExecDirect, the driver returns `SQL_NEED_DATA` for any data-at-exec input parameters.
 The application calls SQLParamData to discover which parameter the driver is ready to process.

-For output data-at-exec parameters, the application fills in the APD to bind the output parameter using an appropriate type based on the IPD, or calls SQLGetData or SQLGetNestedHandle as appropriate.

-For input data-at-exec parameters, the application fills in the IPD to specify the type of the parameter (including the SQL_DESC_TYPE_NAME for UDTs) and either fills out the APD to bind the parameter, or calls SQLPutData or SQLGetNestedHandle, as appropriate, to send the information for the current parameter.
+For input data-at-exec parameters, the application fills in the IPD to specify the type of the parameter (including the SQL_DESC_TYPE_NAME for UDTs) and calls SQLPutData or SQLGetNestedHandle, as appropriate, to send the information for the current parameter.

-The application can set fields in the APD/IPD directly or through SQLBindParameter, but only for the current parameter and they must not change the input/output type of the parameter.
-Any changes to the descriptor record persistent for future uses of that descriptor.

 The application calls SQLParamData to continue processing any remaining parameters, using the information in the IPD but ignoring any bound value if SQPutData or SQLGetNestedHandle has been called for this parameter.